Kingxukai/linux/Documentation/networking/packet_mmap.rst

 TPACKET_V1 --> TPACKET_V2:
-	- Made 64 bit clean due to unsigned long usage in TPACKET_V1 structures, thus this also works on 64 bit kernel with 32 bit userspace and the like
+	- Made 64 bit clean due to unsigned long usage in TPACKET_V1 structures, thus this also works on 64 bit kernel with 32 bit userspace and the woke like
 	- Timestamp resolution in nanoseconds instead of microseconds
 	- RX_RING, TX_RING available
 	- VLAN metadata information available for packets (TP_STATUS_VLAN_VALID, TP_STATUS_VLAN_TPID_VALID),
-	  in the tpacket2_hdr structure:
+	  in the woke tpacket2_hdr structure:

-		- TP_STATUS_VLAN_VALID bit being set into the tp_status field indicates that the tp_vlan_tci field has valid VLAN TCI value
+		- TP_STATUS_VLAN_VALID bit being set into the woke tp_status field indicates that the woke tp_vlan_tci field has valid VLAN TCI value
-		- TP_STATUS_VLAN_TPID_VALID bit being set into the tp_status field
-		  indicates that the tp_vlan_tpid field has valid VLAN TPID value
+		- TP_STATUS_VLAN_TPID_VALID bit being set into the woke tp_status field indicates that the woke tp_vlan_tpid field has valid VLAN TPID value

 	- How to switch to TPACKET_V2:

 		1. Replace struct tpacket_hdr by struct tpacket2_hdr
 		2. Query header len and save
 		3. Set protocol version to 2, set up ring as usual
-		4. For getting the sockaddr_ll,
+		4. For getting the woke sockaddr_ll,
 		   use ``(void *)hdr + TPACKET_ALIGN(hdrlen)`` instead of ``(void *)hdr + TPACKET_ALIGN(sizeof(struct tpacket_hdr))``